abpframework/abp/docs/en/Migration-Guides/Abp-8-2-Blazor-Web-App.md

 There is a `Routers.razor` component in the `Blazor.WebApp.Client` project, which is used by the `App.razor` component.

-The main differences between it and a regular blazor wasm project are:
+The main differences between it and a regular Blazor WASM project are:

-1. You need to `PreConfigure` the `AbpAspNetCoreComponentsWebOptions's IsBlazorWebApp` to `true`.
+1. You need to `PreConfigure` the `IsBlazorWebApp` to `true` in `AbpAspNetCoreComponentsWebOptions`:

 ````csharp
 public override void PreConfigureServices(ServiceConfigurationContext context)